nzilbb/digit-triplets-test/README.md

 - `dttr` for recording in the right channel.
 - `dtt` for recording in both channels.

+Finally, in the `dtt` directory, there should be a file called `sound-check.mp3` which is played to the participant during the sound check before starting the test.

+These three directories of mp3 files must be compressed into a single zip file for installation on the server.

 ### Installation steps:

 1. Copy digit-triplets-test.war into the *webapps* directory of the Tomcat installation.